-- Presence.
+Presence.

-If interception has been activated for both parties of the PTC communication both CC and IRI shall be delivered for each party as separate intercept activity.
+If interception has been activated for one or more parties as per the applicable warrant of the PTC communication both CC and IRI shall be delivered for each party as separate intercept activity.

 21.1 Provision of IRI - PTC Service